usnistgov/WIPP/user-guide/workflows/README.md

 The workflow details page is displayed after:
 * creating a new workflow
-* clicking on a workflow to see it's details
+* clicking on a workflow to see its details

-From there the user can create a new task, see a task details, or submit / monitor a workflow.
+From there the user can create a new task, see a task details, or submit/monitor a workflow.

 ![alt text](workflow_detail.png)
 *Figure 3: example of a workflow*